csse374project/project/README.md

 Jesse Shellabarger - Pair Programmed with Thomas Bonatti to implement the visitor structure and the required methods.
 Also worked with Thomas to create this milestone's design.
 Nate Briggs - Wrote the parsing algorithm to translate our gathered data into a form usable by SDEdit.
 Thomas Bonatti - Pair Programmed with Jesse Shellabarger to implement the visitor structure and the required methods.
 Helped to create the design and to create the testing suite.

+Milestone 4:
+Jesse Shellabarger - Pair Programmed with Thomas Bonatti to implement SingletonVisitor classes, one to detect singleton "instance" fields, the other to detect singleton "getter" methods.
+Also handled producing UML samples.
+Nate Briggs = Added singletons to the parsing code.
+Thomas Bonatti - Worked with Jesse (see above).
+Programmed several test cases.
+Wrote this beautiful, elegant entry in the readme.

 #Instructions:
 UML Generation: